 That’s a bit disingenuous.
 Of course I know a bunch of contemporary int’l writers, some great essayists, and Essay Daily contributors, among them—last week’s featured essayist, for instance, Renée E. D’Aoust, who writes much of the time from Switzerland.
 But, still, I’d like to know more!

-I'd like to know more, so I thought I’d use this space, every few months, to solicit a writer with a distinctly international background, asking them to write about another international writer of interest, someone we may or may not know, someone we should know, someone we would probably like to know, someone writing interesting things.
+I'd like to know more, so I thought I’d use this space, every few months, to solicit a writer with a distinctly international background, whatever we take that to mean, asking them to write about another international writer of interest, someone we may or may not know, someone we should know, someone we would probably like to know, someone writing interesting things.

 I’m not sure what kind of legs this project has, but whatever.
 This is Essay Daily after all, an ideal space for trying out an idea.
 Making an attempt.
 An essay.
 (I hate to go to that cliche place - essai! - and yet, here we are, right there.
 Maybe it's inescapable.
 And wonderful.)

 I was intro’d to Aurvi Sharma’s work when her essay “Eleven Stories of Water and Stone” won Prairie Schooner’s 2014 Summer Nonfiction Contest.
 I loved it, and immediately asked if she’d write something for the Daily, which she did, a beautiful piece on language and identity and her grandfather, “a poet who scaffolded our lives with his prose.”
 She seemed an obvious choice to kick off this column.

 As always, reach out with comments/suggestions: @craigreinbold @essayingdaily